 Many destinations feature campgrounds with various types of amenities such as bathrooms and indoor showers.
-In addition to tent camping, travelers may wish to check with friends who own RVs so they can travel in style.
+In addition to tent camping, travellers may wish to check with friends who own RVs so they can travel in style.
 Just be sure to budget enough money for gas, as many RVs guzzle fuel like water.

 Eat Out Early

 Many restaurants serve nearly identical items on both their lunch and dinner menus and the only real difference lies in portion size and price.
-As few can consume heartier dinner portions anyway, why not save money while traveling by opting to dine out for lunch instead of dinner?
+As few can consume heartier dinner portions anyway, why not save money while travelling by opting to dine out for lunch instead of dinner?
 In addition to saving money, nosh on leftovers for a later dinner treat.